starfinanz/realm-core/test/bench/rpi/README.md

 # Benchmarking on Raspberry Pi

 We have a number Raspberry Pi 3 Model B lying around.

-The hypothesis is that benchmarking on a Raspberry Pi is "close enough" to benchmarking on a real device.
-This hypothesis remains to be confirmed.
+_Hypothesis:_ Benchmarking on an array of Raspberry Pi's is "close enough" to benchmarking on an array of real devices.

 Here is some information about their CPUs: